tahoe-lafs/tahoe-lafs/docs/configuration.rst

 BASEDIR/authorized_keys.SSHPORT file, in which the suffix of the filename indicated which port the ssh server should listen on, and the contents of the file provided the ssh public keys to accept.
 Support for these files has been removed completely.
-To ssh into your Tahoe node, add [node]ssh.port and [node].ssh_authorized_keys_file statements to your tahoe.cfg.
+To ssh into your Tahoe-LAFS node, add [node]ssh.port and [node].ssh_authorized_keys_file statements to your tahoe.cfg.

 Likewise, the functionality of [node]tub.location is a variant of the